-- Develops and applies a combination of molecular biology, genomics, cell biology, and biochemical techniques to independently uncover novel mechanisms by which RNAs are generated, regulated, and function.
+- Develop and apply a combination of molecular biology, genomics, cell biology, and biochemical techniques to independently uncover novel mechanisms by which RNAs are generated, regulated, and function

-- Analyzes data and prepares manuscripts and presentations at local, national, and international conferences.
+- Analyze data and prepare manuscripts and presentations at local, national, and international conferences

-- Contributes to the training and mentorship of laboratory personnel, research technicians, and graduate students.
+- Contribute to the training and mentorship of laboratory personnel, research technicians, and graduate students

 - Doctoral Degree.
 Experience may not be substituted in lieu of degree.